Touching The

 sheds a tear at the memory of her recent

-coaching experience in Africa, its
+coaching experience in Africa, it’s

 because it was a genuinely life-